 Baltimore Student Law School Scholarship

-This $1,000 scholarship is to defray law school expenses for a first year student who has been admitted into an accredited law school in the United States for enrollment in the fall of 2016.
+This $1,000 scholarship is to defray college, university, or law school expenses for a first year student who has been admitted into an accredited college, university, or law school in the United States for enrollment in the fall of 2017.
 We are focusing on first year students because this seems to be the time when students need financial (and other) help the most.Eligibility requirements

-- First-year law student enrolled at an ABA-accredited law school in the U.S. In the event of a virtual tie, our preference for students set to enroll at the University of Baltimore, or the University of Maryland, or those with a connection to the Baltimore-Washington area will break the tie.
+- First-year student enrolled at a college, university, or ABA-accredited law school in the U.S. In the event of a virtual tie, our preference for students set to enroll at the University of Baltimore, or the University of Maryland, or those with a connection to the Baltimore-Washington area will break the tie.
 But the focus on the competition is who provides the most meaningful essay.

 - A genuine love and interest in making our civil justice system as fair as possible

 - Fill out a brief biographical information form

 - Write an approximate 1,000 word essay focused on why you want to become an attorney and what type of contribution you hope to make to the community and the legal profession.
 The fact that you do not intend to use your legal career as a vehicle to save the world should not deter you from seeking this scholarship.
 There are sometimes scores of reasons why we chose the profession that we do.
 For many of us, earning a good living for ourselves and our families is one of those reasons.
 But even if earning a good living is one of your primary goals, you also hopefully want to use your profession to make your community and the world a better place.
 (If not, you really should find another profession.)
 This is what the essay should be about.
 How you believe some of us, or all of us, will benefit when you become an attorney.